 Pressure dependent

-Applied using blade dampers
+Applied using manual dampers

 Advantages